I don’t like the names of the current political parties in the UK:

 To what extent is politics about pleasing the electorate or doing what’s right?
 When a country is divided, politicians are free to navigate between left and right, doing what they want, only accountable once every general election.

-We need a government of national unity.
-Uniting left and right but with strong, clear environmental policy.
-Neither left nor right, avoiding the damaging swing politics of reversing policy every five years without installing dictators for life.
+We need a government of national unity, uniting left and right but with strong, clear environmental policy.
+A part which avoids the damaging swing politics of reversing policy every five years without installing dictators for life.

 A party in the centrist ground, both economic and social, both for work and employment, defence and society, open to the world and yet patriotic.
 Financially astute but unafraid to invest internally, supporting free enterprise without selling the crown jewels, which knows how to run essential common services (health, education, defence and transport infrastructure).